 UConn Men’s Project

-Applications for the Spring 2017 cohort are now closed.
+Applications for the Spring 2020 cohort will be available in November.

 The Men’s Project is an eleven-week training.
 The day and time to be determined by participant availability.